HunchbackedCucumber/Zhangshihezhou/README.md

 Q:What's Zhangshihezhou?

-A:Zhangshihezhou is an interesting hoby which is invented by HunchbackedCucumber about drinking porridge.It's a meaningless but fun hoby,so please don't take it seriously.
+A:Zhangshihezhou is an interesting hobby which is invented by HunchbackedCucumber about drinking porridge.It's a meaningless but fun hobby,so please don't take it seriously.

 Q:Why this repository is set up?